 |

-College near Cedar Rapids, Iowa in 1879, then briefly taught elementary school .
+College near Cedar Rapids, IA in 1879, then briefly taught elementary school .
 He spent

-another year at Hartville College, Indiana with his brother Lorin and took a job as a
+another year at Hartville College, IN with his brother Lorin, then took a job as a

 daughter, Catherine Louise, a year later.
-Reuch (pronounced Roosh) had a
+For a short time after his first

-difficult time earning a living in Dayton, and moved to Kansas City in 1889 where he found
+difficult time earning a living in Dayton, and in 1889 he moved his family to Kansas City,

 work as a bookkeeper with another lumber company.
 That job proved a dead end, and he took